Our ‘Drive for 5’

 What is the Drive for 5?

 The Drive for Five is an Initiative to establish an alliance of Celtic shareholders that together number at least 5% of the total shareholder vote of Celtic PLC on which the Celtic Trust can call on for support.
-This would give us, ordinary fans, the ability to call a General Meeting.
+This would give us, ordinary fans, the ability to call an Extraordinary General Meeting.

-It is 27 years since shares were offered to fans and the number of untraced shares is increasing every year.
+It is more than 27 years since shares were offered to fans and the number of untraced shares is increasing every year.
 A register of all shareholders exists but this has not been kept up to date, for several reasons but mostly due to fans moving address.

-1. They are not making use of their right to vote on club matters.
+- They are not making use of their right to vote on club matters.

-2. Some fans (preference shareholders) have not received their due dividends.
+- Some fans (preference shareholders) have not received their due dividends.

 What does The Celtic Trust hope to achieve with the Drive for 5?